 CO2 Laser Resurfacing

-CO2 laser is a type of laser used in pulses or continuous beams to resurface the skin at a fairly deep level in order to remove blemishes and irregularities of texture, including wrinkles, warts, and scars.
-CO2 laser is used by a dermatologist or plastic surgeon in laser treatments.
+A CO2 laser is a type of laser used in pulses or continuous beams to resurface the skin at a fairly deep level in order to remove blemishes and irregularities including wrinkles, age spots, and scars.

 There are few complications.
 Infections are uncommon if post-treatment instructions are followed.
 Patients with a history of cold sores may need prophylactic antiviral medication.
 Due to the depth of the procedure, minor bleeding is a possibility.
 Sometimes, the treated skin can look very different from untreated skin leading to a noticeable difference at the border of the treated area.
 Scarring and discoloration can also occur in some cases.

 CO2 laser is usually considered a cosmetic procedure and is therefore not covered by health insurance.
-Treatments can cost $200 – $3000, depending on the size of the area treated.
+Treatments can cost around $1,000-$3,000, depending on the size of the area treated.